-A gate valve can be defined as a type of valve that used a gate or wedge type disk and the disk moves perpendicular to flow to start or stop the fluid flow in piping.
+A gate valve can be defined as a type of valve that uses a gate or wedge-type disk, and the disk moves perpendicular to flow to start or stop the fluid flow in piping.

 A gate valve is the most common type of valve used in any process plant.
 It is a linear motion valve used to start or stop fluid flow.
-In service, these valves are either in a fully open or fully closed position.
+In service, these valves are either fully open or fully closed.